GrandpaBond/pxt-flexfx/README.md

 ``||flexFX:pitch||`` sets the pitch as a numeric frequency.

-By clicking on the "+" extender again, you can also specify two more performance parameters:
+By clicking on the "+" extender repeatedly, you can also specify two more performance parameters:

 ``||flexFX:volume||`` sets the volume as a number in the range 0-255.